-TAMS students often look for and find a variety of opportunities to occupy their minds during the Summer months-roughly the third Monday in May to the second Friday in August-between their first and second years in TAMS.
+TAMS students often look for and find a variety of opportunities to occupy their minds during the Summer months-roughly the third Monday in May to the second Friday in August- between their first and second years in TAMS.
 Many Summer programs have application deadlines in December and January, which requires students to plan ahead to obtain a transcript, a counselor form, a letter of recommendation, and/or a verification of enrollment.
 Please review and follow the bulleted items and timeline below to avoid unpleasant and/or disappointing experiences when attempting to a Summer program.

-\\Counselor recommendation form
+Counselor recommendation form

-$^{\wedge\wedge}$ If the application deadline precedes the end of final exam week, a student MUST submit the form to the Academic Counselor at least 14 calendar days before the deadline.
+^^If the application deadline precedes the end of final exam week, a student MUST submit the form to the Academic Counselor at least 14 calendar days before the deadline. ^^If the deadline occurs after final exam week, please reach out to the College Advisor with the form and at least 14 calendar days before the deadline.

-^^If the deadline occurs after final exam week, please reach out to the College Advisor with the form and at least 14 calendar days before the deadline. ^^If the form needs to be completed by a school administrator, advising staff will coordinate with the Associate Dean of TAMS on a student's behalf. ^^No forms or counselor recommendations will done at the last minute.
+^^If the form needs to be completed by a school administrator, advising staff will coordinate with the Associate Dean of TAMS on a student's behalf.

+^^No forms or counselor recommendations will done at the last minute.

-\\High school transcript
+High school transcript

-^^If required, a student must request a transcript directly from their pre-TAMS high school(s) AND a transcript from the UNT Registrar https://registrar.unt.edu/transcripts-and-records/order-transcript.html?mn=2a ^^TAMS cannot provide these documents because they do not originate from TAMS.
+^^If required, a student must request a transcript directly from their pre-TAMS high school(s) AND a transcript from the UNT Registrar

+^^TAMS cannot provide these documents because they do not originate from TAMS.

-\\Winter Break Holiday
+Winter Break Holiday